Global Privacy Notice

 - If you ask us to do so in relation to the client services or visitor services we are providing or the supplier services you are providing, we may disclose your personal data to other persons or entities as instructed (for example, if we are acting for you in litigation proceedings, we will share your personal data with barristers or external counsel or advisors in order to provide advice to you).

 - We may share your personal data with persons or entities outside of Linklaters to whom we may sell or transfer parts of our business or assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
 If a change happens to our business, the part of our business that is (as the case may be) sold, acquired or is the merged entity may use your personal data in the same way as set out in this notice.
-If applicable, we will update our BCRs to reflect any such changes to the Linklaters BCR Group Entities.
+If applicable, we will update our Global BCRs and our UK BCRs to reflect any such changes to the Linklaters BCR Group Entities.

 - We may share your personal data with persons or entities outside of Linklaters for the purposes of obtaining feedback or references in relation to client services provided to you.
 For example, we may share your corporate contact details with legal directories for the purpose of obtaining a reference in relation to client services provided to you.
 Where appropriate, we will confirm with you that you are willing to be contacted for this purpose.